varadpoddar/CMPE-255-Sec-47-Data-Mining/Assignment 8/Clustering/README.md

 - Export executed notebook (with outputs) back to this folder.

 ## Status
+- K-Means: not executed locally (needs `sample_data/income.csv` in Colab).
+- Hierarchical: executed locally with patched `find_permutation` to handle empty clusters; outputs saved.
-- All templates added (one notebook per component).
-None executed locally; run in Colab/GPU as needed and save outputs + video links.
-- ImageBind notebooks expect GPU and internet to fetch sample media.
+- Remaining: templates added; run in Colab/GPU as needed and save outputs + video links.
+ImageBind notebooks expect GPU and internet to fetch sample media.